 The fruit was harvested early in the morning and gently pressed while still cold, to preserve aromatics and minimize phenolic pick up.
 After cold settling for 3 days, the clear juice was fermented with Alsatian yeasts selected for their ability to enhance body, texture and varietal aromas in the finished wine.
 A moderately cool fermentation (13-15°) in stainless steel tanks has preserved freshness and fruit expression, contributing to the elegance of this wine.

 Fermentations were stopped with some residual sugar remaining, to balance the mineral and fine phenolic structure of this Pinot Gris.
 Batonnage (or lees stirring) was carried out for 4 months to further enhance texture and depth on the palate.
 The individual portions were assessed and blended in September, after which the wine was stabilized, cross flow filtered, and bottled in early March 2012.

-Pear, clove and honeysuckle aromas dominate this Pinot Gris.
+Pear, clove and honeysuckle aromas dominate.

 The off-dry palate is at once textured, mineral, and softly honeyed.
 The finish is punctuated by a crushed biscuit flavour and lengthened by a gentle acidity.

 The savoury characters make this both an excellent food wine, and a satisfying aperitif.
 Delicious with seafood risotto.